Liuhc1017/DMA-guide/README.md

-# DMA-Bypass-guide
+# DMA-guide
-This is a guide to bypass Singapore MOE DMA fully, without removing any files and the normal DMA via Dual Boot.
+This is a guide to dual boot with Singapore MOE DMA, without removing any files and the normal DMA via Dual Boot.
-Introduction to Dual Boot
+Introduction
 Instead of a normal computer booting only one OS, we can partition the disk and boot multiple OSes, including a fresh copy of any OS you want and normal MOE DMA.
+This inmproved method still allows you to login to your MIMS account and have a computer of your own that you can do whatever you want on.
 I am not liable for any damages caused.
 Exercise your own discretion.